fairlearn/fairlearn/docs/user_guide/assessment.rst

 a scalar result.
-The first reports the absolute difference between the highest and lowest selection rates :math:`a \in A` so a result of 0 indicates that demographic parity has been achieved (this does *not* automatically mean that the classifier is fair!).
+The first reports the absolute difference between the highest and lowest selection rates :math:`a \in A` so a result of 0 indicates that demographic parity has been achieved.
 The second reports the ratio of the lowest and highest selection rates, so a result of 1 means there is demographic parity.
+However, achieving demographic parity does *not* automatically mean that the classifier is fair!

 .. doctest:: assessment_metrics